 2. Walk the Pembrokeshire Coastal Path

-The Pembrokeshire Coastal path runs for 186 miles and with most of the route on high cliff-tops, the views are incredible!
+Similar to the South West coastal path in England, the Pembrokeshire Coastal path runs for 186 miles and with most of the route on high cliff-tops, the views are incredible!
 All the way along the coastal path, there are beaches and coves to explore as well as wildlife to admire.
 There are many sections of the trail which can be completed in a couple of hours, so whatever your ability, you’ll be able to see amazing views, there are also some great shorter trails for families - See here for a list of popular trail sections.
 A walk along the Pembrokeshire coastal path is without a doubt one of the best things to do in Pembrokeshire!